 Bradley smokers are one of the easiest smokers to use.
 The Bradley unit is an electric vertical cabinet smoker with a unique bisquette feed system.
 The model that we will be using in this article is a four-shelf unit with a total capacity of 572 cubic inches.

 Bradley smokers are not known for high cooking temperatures.
 The cooking element is 500 watts, but you can modify your smoker with a slightly higher watt element in an hour or two.
+Because of these features and more, the Bradley electric smoker is very beginner friendly.

 Using the Bradley Smoker

 To operate the Bradley smoker, first, turn on the unit and set your temperature.
 Allow the smoker to preheat for about 30 minutes.
 Load your fuel, then load your food.
-When your smoker stops smoking, and you have reached your cooking time, turn your smoker off and let it cool for 30 minutes before unloading.
+When your smoker stops smoking and you have reached your cooking time, turn your smoker off and let it cool for 30 minutes before unloading.

 Make sure you calibrate your smoker with a wired or wireless thermometer.
 We place a cup of water on the middle shelf and heat the smoker for an hour.
 Place the thermometer in the cup and match the reading with the digital readout on your smoker.